EMBODY SOMATICS

 You will be invited into active exploration, reflection, and integration within your own practice.

-If, after completing the first modules, completing at least half of the 28 Somatic Steps, and participating in the live calls during your first month, you feel that EMBODY is not the right fit for you, let me know.
-In that case, you can request a 50% refund of your investment.
+If, after completing the first three modules, completing at least half of the 28 Somatic Steps, and participating in the live calls during your first month, you feel that EMBODY is not the right fit for you, let me know.
+You can request a 50% refund.

 Because this work depends on alignment.